Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 Improve User Experience

-As mentioned earlier, anchor links make it easy to find relevant information quickly.
+As mentioned earlier, anchor links make it easy to quickly find relevant information.
 If a particular post or page on a website is lengthy, the anchor feature makes it simpler for users to navigate through it.

-They can jump to the top or the bottom of the page/post at the click of a link, which helps enhance the user experience on mobile.
+They can jump to the top or bottom of the page/post with a single click, enhancing the user experience on mobile.
 Enabling smooth scrolling can further improve user experience by allowing users to glide to specific sections without abrupt movements.

 Poor navigation is one of the main reasons for a high bounce rate on mobile.
-By using the Elementor anchor link feature, website owners can increase dwell time and page views, which will help reduce the bounce rate.
+By using the Elementor anchor link feature, website owners can increase dwell time and page views, thereby reducing bounce rate.

 A lower bounce rate, in turn, can help boost your site’s ranking on the SERPs.
 Additionally, making the navigation visually appealing can further improve user experience and reduce bounce rates.